ankithbevara/AI-ML_labs/README.md

 - **Streamlit** - create functional web apps with minimal code and without requiring extensive knowledge of web development technologies.
 - **HuggingFace** - A hub which is a central, community-driven platform and repository for over 2 million models, 500,000 datasets, and 1 million demos.
 - **AutoTokenizers** - It acts as a smart assistant, ensuring the tokenization rules used during a model's training are applied consistently when you use that model.
+- **LangChain** - It simplifies the process of chaining together different components (like LLMs, data sources, and tools) to create complex, intelligent applications.

 ---